-So, I’m seeing a lot of negativity from some writers on the net.
-Since creative people are tangled in a vast swathe of emotions and sensations, negativity is certainly part of that tapestry and it has its place.
+So, I’m seeing a lot of negativity from some writers.
+Since creative people are tangled in a vast swathe of emotions and sensations, negativity is certainly an understandable part of the tapestry.
+We know self-loathing can often rise in Creatives.
+However this negativity is directed outwards.

-No, this negativity is aimed at other people – at other writers, at reviewers, at readers.
+This negativity is aimed at other people, mostly other writers, reviewers and even readers.

 There are too many writers who see other writers are competition.
 They are the enemy, they are the people they measure themselves against and if they come up wanting, well, that negativity just festers.

-But if you are treating other writers are competition, someone to win against then you’ve already lost (I know, so cliche, but it works :p)
+But if you are treating other writers are competition, someone to win against then you’ve already lost (I know, so cliche, but it works).

 The only writer you measure yourself against is YOU.
 What you wrote 10 years ago, what you wrote 10 days ago, what you wrote yesterday.
 You compete with yourself in order to get better.